jayprophit/cs50-Python/Python Documentation.md

 file name: calculator

-Nesting functions
+# Nesting functions
 means the return value of the inner function, becomes the argument to outer function

-# un-nested
+'''un-nested'''
 input("what's x?)

-# nested
+'''nested'''
 int(input("what's x? ))

 this means that the input "whats x?" now equals or is represented by the function int

-float
+# float
 is a number with a decimal point, also know as a floating point value.